Why I Chose Design

 I love mathematics and science and logic and reason.
 The ideas those subjects show and teach are absolutely enlightening and at times beautiful.
 I have a theory that most people don't enjoy them only because they have had at least one terrible teacher who ruined those subjects for them.
 Anyway, I basically didn't think I was going anywhere with it.
 I looked at the types of jobs I would have with a mathematics degree from Tarleton, and the best I thought I could hope for was teaching, or something along those lines.
 Not that teaching isn't a noble and rewarding calling, I just don't feel quite suited for it.

 I had already been through two years of a math/science heavy curriculum, but I had a decision to make.
 One cannot submit to the sunk cost fallacy during such important times as deciding what one should do with one's life.
 So I asked myself… Should I stay on this path and finish with something I don't really want, or should I finally call it too unsatisfactory?
 I did the latter of course (I'm sure the title gave it away).
-And all my credits in Math and science have become "unused credits."
+And all my credits in Math and science became "unused credits."

 I have loved art and design I think ever since my mother introduced me to the basic concepts at a very young age.
 I always enjoyed art classes and making things (and more than that, exploring what I could make).
 I think it's very fitting that LEGO were my favorite toys growing up.
 They had all the creative freedom artist-me needed with all the right-angles and fitting togetherness that scientist-me needed.
 I continued to enjoy different mediums of art (photography, drawing, paper folding, music, etc.) throughout my life.
 I found them inspiring and enlightening (in a way not unlike but also somehow different from the way math/science did.
 I guess one could say Ǝ X | X ≠ ∅, X = enlightnmentart ∩ enlightenmentmath).
 Plus I found it all very fun and it was premium fuel for my terrible shopping addiction.
 Photography and 3D design can be very expensive hobbies if you let them.